WeblateOrg/weblate/docs/admin.rst

 Weblate comes with wide range of consistency checks (see :ref:`checks`), though they might not 100% cover all you want to check.
-The list of performed checks can be adjusted using :envvar:`CHECK_LIST` and you can also add custom checks.
+The list of performed checks can be adjusted using :setting:`CHECK_LIST` and you can also add custom checks.
 All you need to do is to subclass :class:`trans.checks.Check`, set few attributes and implement either ``check`` or ``check_single`` methods (first one if you want to deal with plurals in your code, the latter one does this for